freds0/capybara_image_segmentation/README.md

-# Capybara Image Segmentation with Auto-Annotation (NOT FINISHED YEAT)
+# Capybara Image Segmentation with Auto-Annotation (NOT FINISHED YET)

 This repo is a tutorial for training and evaluating the Tensorflow Object Detection API using [Capybara Dataset](https://github.com/freds0/capybara_dataset).